top of page

 Avoiding Unconscious Bias in Selection

 Unconscious bias can inadvertently influence decision-making and result in discrimination of employees.
-To avoid this, it is important to take proactive steps to eliminate bias from the selection process by involving multiple decision-makers in the selection process.
+To avoid this, it is important to take proactive steps to eliminate bias from the selection process by involving multiple decision-makers.
 This can help prevent individual biases from influencing the outcome.
 By having a diverse panel of decision-makers, different perspectives and viewpoints can be considered, including external subject matter experts, leading to a more objective and fair decision-making process.

 Considering Alternative Employment Options